OeysteinV/hello-world/README.md

 My favorite food is milksteak.
 You'll need the following:
 * Milk
 * Steak
-* Jellybeans
+* Jelly beans

 Recipe: Boil milk.
 Add steak.
 Boil for 10 minutes.
-Serve the milksteak with raw jellybeans on the side.
+Serve the milksteak with a side of raw jellybeans.
 Enjoy!